denalitherapeutics/napari-mito-hcs/README.md

     python -m venv mito_hcs_env
     mito_hcs_env\Scripts\activate

 2. `napari` needs to be installed with additional extensions to use the interactive plugin.

 To install `napari` with the necessary backend and extensions run:

     python -m pip install "napari[all]"

 This will install napari along with the `PyQt5` backend and additional packages required to make the `napari-mito-hcs` plugin work. `napari-mito-hcs` has only been tested with the `PyQt5` backend, but may work with other napari supported backends.

-3. Next install `napari-mito-hcs` and dependencies:
+3. Next install `napari-mito-hcs` and dependencies.

+From the base of the `napari-mito-hcs` directory (where `pyproject.toml` and `setup.cfg` are) do:

     python -m pip install .

+If you are working on developing `napari-mito-hcs`, you can install it as an editable build instead with:

+    python -m pip install -e .

 4. Finally launch `napari`.

 The tools provided by `napari-mito-hcs` will be available under `Plugins > Mito-HCS`:

     napari